 Preliminary Rounds.
 All umpiring assignments will be completed by DIII National Coordinator of Umpires in conjunction with the respective crew chiefs.
 Four umpires shall be assigned to each game.
-Five umpires will be assigned to the four-team regionals, four umpires will be assigned to the two-team regionals and four umpires will be assigned to the super regionals.
+Six umpires will be assigned to the six-team regionals.

 Championship Round.
 All umpiring assignments will be completed by the DIII National Coordinator of Umpires and approved by the games committee.
 Four umpires shall be assigned to each game through bracket play.
 Six umpires will be assigned to the (Best of three) Championship Series.